The Neural Exposome

 This webinar will describe a new area of research on the Neural Exposome at NINDS.
 The neural exposome refers to the non-heritable factors affecting the nervous system including environmental/chemical exposures, the microbiome, and socio-behavioral stress.
 We will spotlight Erica Glasper, PhD, an NINDS funded investigator, who will provide a summary of her exciting research.

-Investigators looking to form collaborative interdisciplinary research projects, trainees and early career faculty are strongly encouraged to attend.
+Investigators looking to form collaborative interdisciplinary research projects, trainees and early career faculty are strongly encouraged to review the slides and webinar recording

 Resources and Tools